 The Deep Creek Middle School (DCMS) is an independent school for Bahamian students in grades seven through nine located on the southern end of the island of Eleuthera.
-DCMS offers an experiential approach to the Bahamian curriculum.
+Founded in 2001, with the goal of increasing access to alternative education methods, DCMS offers an experiential approach to the Bahamian curriculum.
 It is fully endorsed and recognized by the Bahamian Ministry of Education.
-In 2013, DCMS enrolled 45 students from 10 Eleutheran settlements.
+In 2014, DCMS enrolled 45 students from 11 different Eleutheran settlements.

 “At DCMS, I have learned that manners can take you through the world and that your attitude becomes your altitude.” -Giltavia Goodman, DCMS student